Muetzilla/Star-Citizen-Playtime-Manager/README.md

 ## What's next

 I'm currently working on a function to export the playtime into a seperate file.
-This will allow to save the playtime if the log files are beeing deleted for some reason.
+This will allow to save the playtime if the log files are deleted for some reason.